sweirich/pi-forall/notes.md

 under substitution.
 The types of variables are always inferred.
 This is particularly annoying for the application rule when replace a variable (inference mode) with another term that is correct only in checking mode.
-One solution to this problem is to work with *hereditary subsitutions*, i.e. substitutions that preserve normal forms.
+One solution to this problem is to work with *hereditary substitutions*, i.e. substitutions that preserve normal forms.

 Alternatively, we can solve the problem through *elaboration*, the output